Fact/Fiction

 Fiction as Fact/Fact as Fiction

-Each of my projects has existed (so far) as a satellite – spinning in ever decreasing circles – adhering to the next in a growing installation of ever ambitious proportions.
-In order to capture the spirit of the direction I’m heading (in writing), I am attempting to establish a working process where everything is recorded in these pages.
+Each project has existed (so far) as a satellite – spinning in ever decreasing circles – adhering to the next in a growing installation of ever ambitious proportions.
+In order to capture the spirit of the direction (in writing), I’m attempting to establish a working process where everything is recorded.
 However rough the latest schema.
-I suppose the ideal posture will be to sift and enjoy everything, knowing that something will crystallise and then I’ll start stripping away and go through that pain of discarding what I once thought was crucial.
+The ideal posture will be to sift and enjoy everything, knowing that something will crystallise and then I’ll start stripping away and go through that pain of discarding what I once thought was crucial.

-I am also expecting that my slap-dash approach to research will be particularly rich in this process: in that reading, mis-reading and sudden discoveries will all be tempered by the impulse to make an image, sometimes not even pondering the relationship between reading and making.
-As long as everything is recorded, I know in advance that I will decipher my tracks with hindsight.
+I am expecting a slap-dash approach to research will be particularly rich in this process: in that reading, mis-reading and sudden discoveries will all be tempered by the impulse to make an image, sometimes not pondering the relationship between reading and making.
+As long as everything is recorded, I know in advance that I will decipher the tracks with hindsight.

 Investigating the Grey Area between.